 Although no matter how long you painstakingly go about de-feathering, there are always a few tough ones left over-- kind of like those grey hairs you try so hard to dye.
 And, while I must say, this process does not make me nostalgic for the huge butterball turkeys with a self-popping thermometer inside, it does add a bit to your preparation time.

 Once your table is set for a feast, there's another key issue to handle in serving your feast to your Italian paesani.
 And that is, contrary to popular belief, Italians do not feast, least of which during a non-Catholic holiday, and especially, in the evening.
 So, that annual pigging out fete sort of falls a bit flat, with each Italian carefully choosing their primo (mashed potatoes & stuffing), the secondo (turkey), and the contorno (veggies), and questioning why one must eat 'family style' and not one dish at a time.
 They barely fill their plate, never mind second helpings.
 Stuffing is seen as an alien life form and desserts, well, whoever heard of a dessert made from a vegetable?

-So, while the rest of us heap up our plates again and again, and then start loosening our belt buckles, well, judging by our girths, we see why Thanksgiving is an entirely American phenomenon.
+So, while the rest of us heap up our plates again and again, and then start loosening our belt buckles, well, judging by our girths, we can see why Thanksgiving is a wholly American phenomenon.